sisudata/chromatic-encoding/README.md

 All scripts are intended to be run from the repository root (the directory containing this `README.md` file).
 Environment variables set parameters for all scripts (though some scripts ignore some parameters which don't apply to them).

+Everything is S3-backed so if you need disk space you can remove each script's adjacent `data/*` files and re-running will fetch from S3 on-demand.
+Some of the scripts support `--force` which will move old data files to `/tmp` locally and some `old/` folder in S3 before continuing.

 * All scripts read and write to S3 to cache intermediate data if not available on the local FD, using prefix `S3ROOT` which must be set as an environment variable.
 * `DATASETS` defines which datasets to operate on, and should be a space-delimited string containing words `urltoy url kdda kddb kdd12`.
 * `ENCODINGS` specifies the different encodings to try, `ft` (feature truncation) or `ce` (chromatic encoding).
 The table below summarizes what each script does.
 TODO: ht encoding